Stanley Glenn

-Stanley "Doc" Glenn (September 19, 1926 – April 16, 2011) was a baseball catcher with the Philadelphia Stars of the Negro leagues from 1944 to 1950.
+Stanley "Doc" Glenn (September 19, 1926 – April 16, 2011) was an American professional baseball catcher with the Philadelphia Stars of the Negro leagues from 1944 to 1950.
 He also played three years in the minors and two in the Canadian senior Intercounty Baseball League in southwestern Ontario for the St. Thomas Elgins in the early 1950s.

 After his retirement from baseball, Glenn spent 40 years in the wholesale electric supply business.
 In 2006, Glenn released his first published book entitled, Don't Let Anyone Take Your Joy Away: An inside look at Negro League baseball and its legacy.

 Glenn was born in Wachapreague, Virginia, and was signed by hall-of-famer Oscar Charleston out of John Bartram High School in Philadelphia, Pennsylvania.